-The Solstice – 3534 East Capitol Street, NE, Washington, DC
+The Solstice Phase I & II – 3534 & 3500 East Capitol Street, NE

 Construction and Permanent Financing Closed November 2017 (Phase I) and August 2019 (Phase II)

-The project was selected for an allocation of competitive funding by the DC Department of Housing and Community Development’s (DHCD) Notice of Funding Availability (NOFA) in 2016.
-Audubon led the financing effort for the transaction by procuring competitive bids for LIHTC equity and debt financing, interfacing with DHCD and the DC Housing Finance Agency, and by coordinating all parties to a smooth closing in November 2017.
-Despite the financial market turbulence following the presidential election and subsequent tax cuts, Audubon and it partners persevered on the path to the closing the $45MM million transaction.
+The first phase of this project was selected for an allocation of competitive funding by the DC Department of Housing and Community Development’s (DHCD) in 2016.
+Audubon led the financing effort for the transaction by negotiating competitive bids for LIHTC equity and debt financing, interfacing with the relevant government agencies and coordinating a smooth closing in November 2017.
+Despite the financial market turbulence following the presidential election and subsequent tax cuts, Audubon and its partners persevered on the path to the closing the $45MM million transaction.
 The second phase of this project was selected for an allocation of competitive funding in 2018 and closed its $40MM capital stack in August 2019.

-The unit mix includes one, two, and three-bedroom units all constrained at 30% or 50% of the Area Median Income for at least forty years pursuant to a DHCD covenant which was recorded at closing.
+The unit mix includes one, two, and three-bedroom units all constrained at 30% or 50% of the Area Median Income for at least fifty years pursuant to a DHCD covenant which was recorded at closing.
 The 30% AMI units are Permanent Supportive Housing units with services provided by Community Connections.
 Community Connections will provide services such as assistance with daily living necessities (cooking, cleaning, laundry, personal hygiene), healthcare assistance, budgeting skill training, connection to employment services, and social connectedness.